xValenciax/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists: This script lists the contents of the current, parent and /boot directories in long format

 12-file_type: This script prints the type of iamafile file

+13-symbolic_link: This script creates a symbolic link pointing back to /bin/ls